Surface Phone: Microsoft Finally Admits To The Device’s Existence, At Least Up To A Point

 For the longest time, Microsoft has made it a point to remain incredibly secretive about its latest foray into the mobile industry.
-While rumors about a mysterious mobile device have been around for a while now, the Redmond-based tech giant has stubbornly refused to confirm the handset’s existence.
+While rumors about a mysterious mobile device have been around for a while now, the Redmond, Washington-based tech giant has stubbornly refused to confirm the handset’s existence.
 That is, of course, until now.

-During a recent conversation with users in Zhihu, a Microsoft Engineer accidentally mentioned the ever-elusive Surface Phone.
+During a recent conversation with users in Zhihu, a Microsoft engineer accidentally mentioned the ever-elusive Surface Phone.
 The conversation started when users in the Chinese Quora-esque platform asked for an explanation about Cortana’s limited capabilities on Android devices.
-Responding to the queries, the Microsoft Engineer explained that Cortana’s capabilities on Android are indeed limited, thanks to a lack of permissions on the mobile operating system.
+Responding to the queries, the Microsoft engineer explained that Cortana’s capabilities on Android are indeed limited, thanks to a lack of permissions on the mobile operating system.

-As the Microsoft Engineer elaborated further, however, the name of one particular device became very prominent — the Surface Phone.
-According to the Microsoft employee, Cortana’s full capabilities would be highlighted in devices that are actually manufactured by the Redmond-based tech firm.
-As smartphone fans from beyond China began to take notice of the statement, the Microsoft Engineer from the tech firm’s Asian branch promptly edited the response with a disclaimer.
+As the Microsoft engineer elaborated further, the name of one particular device became very prominent — the Surface Phone.
+According to the Microsoft employee, Cortana’s full capabilities would be highlighted in devices that are actually manufactured by Microsoft.
+As smartphone fans from beyond China began to take notice of the statement, the Microsoft engineer from the tech firm’s Asian branch promptly edited the response with a disclaimer.
 By this time, however, the post has already attracted the attention of the smartphone community.

-Here is the full statement of the Microsoft Engineer on Zhihu, before the immediate disclaimer was posted.
+Here is the full statement of the Microsoft engineer on Zhihu, before the immediate disclaimer was posted.

 “First of all, Siri and Bixby, two intelligent assistants installed in the smartphones, and Cortana is a third-party application; permissions support may be embarrassing.
 Windows Phone users may know that Cortana in Windows Phone was better than the Cortana app, Windows Phone Cortana was a lot easier to use.
 Microsoft Cortana (Xiao Na) is a cross-platform smart assistant, available across all devices including PCs and smartphone, trying to do more like WeChat Noda.